 India after Gandhi by Ramachandra Guha

-This book is probably first of its kind and I expect a lot of its kind to follow.
-This is a history book with a beginning date of 15th Aug, 1947.
-It talks about Independent India’s history or rather the history of county as it exists today, which was born on Aug 15, 1947.
-It talks about the pain of being born and pain of separation, it talks about the strong foundations laid during infancy that gave it the character that became its identity, it talks about the turbulent adolescence when the ‘me first’ attitude prevailed and it talks about an approaching adulthood, when it is ready to take on the responsibilities that await it both from inside and the outside world.
+This book India after Gandhi is probably first of its kind and I expect a lot of its kind to follow.
+This is a history book with a beginning date of 15th Aug 1947.
+It talks about Independent India’s history or rather the history of the county as it exists today, which was born on Aug 15, 1947.
+It talks about the pain of being born and pain of separation.
+Talks about the strong foundations laid during infancy that gave it the character that became its identity.
+It talks about the turbulent adolescence when the ‘me first’ attitude prevailed.
+And it talks about an approaching adulthood when it is ready to take on the responsibilities that await it both from inside and the outside world.

-For me the most important chapters were the ones describing how Patel helped by Menon, managed to form the current India by convincing all the princes to join in and how he actually used different strategies to deal with each of them, a la Sam, Daam, Dand, Bhed..
-It is also interesting to read about the states which resisted and why and how they finally agreed to merge, the states which could not decide which of the newly formed states they should join.
+For me, the most important chapters were the ones describing how Patel helped by Menon, managed to form current India by convincing all the princes to join in.
+And how he actually used different strategies to deal with each of them, a la Sam, Daam, Dand, Bhed… It is also interesting to read about the states which resisted and why and how they finally agreed to merge.
+The states which could not decide which of the newly formed states they should join.
 The chapter on languages is also interesting and how it is ultimately an entertainment industry which could bring in the acceptance of intended national language in a subtle way.
 The emergence of Indira Gandhi as a leader and an autocrat is well captured and described; her influence on the Indian politics that permanently changed the ways of politics in the country.